andreasabel/inCode/entry/free-alternative-regexp.md

 Some subtle caveats
 -------------------

-Before we wrap things up, let's take some time to clarify a subtle point.
+Before we conclude, let's take some time to clarify a subtle point.
 Feel free to skip this whole section if you don't care about the fact that these aren't identical to the mathematical formalism of regular languages.

 While we can *use* `RegExp` just like a regular expression, the formal concept of regular expressions is actually slightly different, due to one pesky thing: